ReDI-School/html-css-berlin-2020-fall/lesson4/index.md

 Let's all follow these steps:

-1. On the desktop of your computer, create a folder called ReDI HTML&CSS Lessons
+1. On the desktop of your computer, create a folder called `ReDI HTML&CSS Lessons`
-2. Inside that folder, create another folder called First Exercise
+2. Inside that folder, create another folder called `First Exercise`
 3. Open Atom
-4. Create a new file (File > New File or with Control + N)
+4. Create a new file (`File > New File` or with `Control + N`)
-5. Save the file as index.html inside the First Exercise folder
+5. Save the file as `index.html` inside the `First Exercise folder`
-6. Write the code that we show above this list.
+6. Write the code that we show above this list
-7. Open the file with **Chrome** to see how it looks.
+7. Open the file with **Chrome** to see how it looks
 8. Yes, it looks great.

 **Learn more**: